A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Algorithms, Lemmas, and Proofs in Section

-We first show the descending order of prices, breaking ties arbitrarily, is a submodular order for $\hat{f}$.
-The proof is straightforward, as the SO property remains closed under additivity.
-Let $\mate_{kj}\in \RR^{mn}$ denote the extended inventory vector where the inventory of product $j$ for type $k$ customer is $1$ and all other entries are zeros.
+We first show the descending order of prices, breaking ties arbitrarily, is a DR-SO for $\hat{f}$.
+The proof follows naturally since the DR-SO property is preserved under addition.
+Let $\mate_{k,j}\in \RR^{mn}$ denote the extended inventory vector where the inventory of product $j$ for type $k$ customer is $1$ and all other entries are zeros.